 The following number of complete academic years of full-time service shall normally be required in rank prior to promotion.
 For promotion purposes, a complete academic year is defined as two semesters of the regular instructional sessions, not necessarily in the same catalog or calendar year.

+Instructor I to Instructor II 5 years

+Instructor II to Instructor III 5 years

-Assistant to Associate Professor 4 years Associate to Full Professor 5 years
+Assistant to Associate Professor 4 years

+Associate to Full Professor 5 years